 In comparison to the Trezor Model T, the Trezor One is much clunkier to use.

-You could trust that your cryptocurrency funds would be safe with either of these, but the Trezor Model T is the superior option (at the moment).
+You could trust that your cryptocurrency funds would be safe with either of these, but the Trezor Model T is the superior option.
+But it is another £100 extra.

 Both these other options keep your cryptocurrency just as secure.